 Visibility is better during the day.
 You’ll be able to see hazards and obstacles more clearly.
+Others will also be able to see you better.
 If you must sled in the evening or at night, do so in a well-lit area.

 13. Never ride a sled that is being pulled by a vehicle

-From 1997 to 2007, almost 6,000 children were injured on sleds being pulled by a vehicle (2).
-Riding a sled that is being pulled by a car, ATV, or snowmobile is dangerous.
-You have little control and the driver of the vehicle may not be aware of a problem since they are watching the road ahead of them.
+From 1997 to 2007, almost 6,000 children were injured on sleds pulled by a vehicle.
+Riding a sled that is being pulled by a car, ATV or snowmobile is dangerous.
+The sled will have no control.
+The driver of the vehicle may not be aware of a problem since they are watching the road ahead of them.

 14. Don’t walk up the hill in the path of sledders

 You don’t want someone to crash into you.
 Move out of the way as soon as you reach the bottom of the hill.
 Walk back up the side of the hill instead of the middle, as the side will be less crowded.
 Keep an eye out as you walk and look up to see if anyone is sledding towards you.
 Sledding safety continues even when you aren’t the one sledding.